symhsaw/first-repo/README.md

 # first-repo
-creating my first repo for testing purpose
+this is my first branch